Living with a deadline

 A cancer diagnosis of any kind is frightening, and those of us dealing with advanced cancer (stage 3 or 4) gain instant awareness of something we all know, yet don’t like to think about: life will end.
 When we learn to manage the fear and uncertainty, we can use this awareness to our advantage.

 Cancer has been part of my life since 2000, and I’ve been living with Stage IV (metastatic) breast cancer since 2016.
 I want to use my cancer experience and communication skills to raise awareness of the importance of early detection, patient-centric treatment advances, and most importantly, living a life that matters to you personally.

 Principles of Stage 4 Living

 Stay in the game

-Choose to be present and stay engaged as best you can, adapting to rule changes and curve balls that come your way.
+Choose to be fully present and engaged, as best as you can, even as the rules change and curve balls come your way.